GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex2_.md

 :::{grid-item-card}

 #### Estimated time demand for the exercise.
 In general: about 1:15 h to 1:35 h (depending on number of groups)
+- Introduction: 10 min
+- Groupe exercise: 35 min ( about 10 min for creating the maps and 25 min group discussion)
+- Wrap-up (with presentations) each group about 5 min to present and 10 min general discussion, aswell as a bit buffer time for the change of the groups

 :::

 :::{grid-item-card}